 Interdisciplinary collaboration to tackle complex problems is challenging!
 In particular, interdisciplinary communication can be very difficult – how do we bridge the gulf of mutual incomprehension when we are working with people who think and talk so very differently from us?
 What skills are required when mutual incomprehension escalates into conflict, or thwarts decision making on important issues?

 It is often at this point that collaborations lose momentum.
-In the absence of constructive or productive exchange, working relationships stagnate and people retreat to the places where they feel safest:
+In the absence of constructive or productive exchange, working relationships stagnate and people retreat to the places where they feel safest: their own disciplines, their offices, or the colleagues who are on their ‘side’.
+As a consequence, prospects for meaningful collaboration and integration dwindle.

 What are the key lessons for building a successful collaborative team?
 A new version of the Collaboration and Team Science Field Guide (Bennett et al., 2018) provides ten top take aways: